jiaqili0803/movie-similarity-project-landing/README.md

 - **Comparing Movies**

 # Deploy
-Both explorers are Dash applications deployable locally and on Render.
+Our visualization was built based on Dash applications, can be deployable locally and on [Render](https://render.com/).

 ## Running Locally
 - Install requirements